G2 (film)

-G2 is an upcoming Indian Telugu-language action spy thriller film directed by Vinay Kumar Sirigineedi in his directorial debut.
+G2 is an upcoming Indian Telugu-language spy action thriller film directed by Vinay Kumar Sirigineedi in his directorial debut.
 It is a sequel to Goodachari (2018), with Adivi Sesh reprising his role.
 The film also stars Emraan Hashmi, Wamiqa Gabbi and Madhu Shalini.

 The project was officially announced by Sesh in December 2018.
 However, due to the COVID-19 pandemic, the film faced delays.
 Shooting commenced in December 2023.
-The film is being made on a budget of ₹100 crore.
+The film is being made on a budget of ₹80 crore.

-G2 is scheduled to be released in theatres on 1 May 2026.

 Synopsis

 G2 continues the story of an Indian spy on an overseas mission to fight for his country.